 His legacy should have been the rehabilitation of the Conservative Party.
 That was his primary task.
 But there were so many of its members and MPs who simply didn’t want to be rehabilitated.
 And now he’s allowed the Hard Right to score its first major victory since its near-terminal defeat over the Poll Tax.
 It seems unlikely that his successor is going to be any better at articulating One Nation Conservativism than he was.

 ‘The tragedy of this prime minister,’ Cameron observed of Blair, in 2006, ‘is that he promised so much but delivered so little.’
 The same couldn’t really be said of him, since he hadn’t promised a great deal in the first instance.
-Anyway, he did deliver, even if he did turn out to be a miscast Moses accidentally delivering us from slavery to Brussels.
+Anyway, he did deliver, even if he did turn out to be a miscast Moses accidentally delivering us from supposed slavery in Europe.

 And now he’s due to leave office shortly before his fiftieth birthday.
 Maybe his epitaph should simply be that jibe he famously threw at Blair: ‘He was the future once.’